1:Web in BVSD

 Español | Haga clic para abrir el documento

 Schools that choose to participate in the 1:Web program go through a thorough planning process to ensure a successful implementation.
-These documents help guide focused and productive conversations between all stakeholders.
+This 1:Web implementation document helps guide focused and productive conversations between all stakeholders.

 A student tech team can support devices at your school while giving students important technology skills for the future.
 Read how other schools around the country implemented their student tech teams.